[Sunset of San Stefanos]

 San Stefano Travel

-Here is the place to came change your traveller cheques into Euros or to book you days out, hire a car, motorbike, quad or a boat, book your flight to and from the UK or even book your wedding here in Greece.
-Noula and her crew, many of them English, can arrange you holiday in all its detail.
+Here is the place to came change your money into euros or to book your days out, hire a car, motorbike, quad or a boat, book your flight to and from the UK or even book your wedding here in Greece.
+I'll say all that again in a moment but in reality Noola and her crew, many of them English, can arrange you holiday in all its detail.
 If years ago you could have booked it via your tour operator or travel agent now you can book it here and at prices that are well below those you pay in the UK.

 Spiros Bikes

 Spiros Bikes has a large collection of two and four wheeled contraptions.
-Here you can hire your dune buggy, motor bike, scooter or, if like us you prefer four wheels, your quad.
-Although we were a little apprehensive before we took out a quad for the first time, they are very simple to drive, an accelerator and two brakes is about as complicated as it gets so if you can ride a push bike you are over qualified.
+Here you can hire your dune buggy, motor bike, scooter or if like us you prefer four wheels your quad.
+Don't be scared if you have never ridden a bike these machines are very simple to drive, an accelerator and two brakes is about as complicated as it gets so if you can ride a push bike you are over qualified.
 If you have never ridden a bike the trick is simple, get four wheels and take your time!

-Hires are from half a day upwards and some hire for a full fortnight.
-If it breaks down you just ring up and he comes and fixes it, it couldn't be easier.
+Hires are from half a day upwards and so have their machines for a full fortnight.
+If it breaks down you just ring up and he comes out to fix the machine, it couldn't be easier.

 Walking